pnobrega/GAP-GPS-CCT2020/README.md

 - [Setup](#Setup)
 - [Contribuitors](#Contribuitors)

-### Introduction
+## Introduction

 - CCT 2020 - Mobile Development
-- This project covers how to implement a GPS in a react native framework.
+- This project covers how to gather information from a GPS sensor in a react native framework.

-### Technologies
+## Technologies

 - JavaScrypt
 - ReactJS